hashicorp/vault/website/source/docs/secrets/pki/index.html.md

         <span class="param">ou</span>
         <span class="param-flags">optional</span>
-        This sets the OU (OrganizationalUnit) values in the subject field of issued certiicates.
+        This sets the OU (OrganizationalUnit) values in the subject field of issued certificates.
 This is a comma-separated string.
       </li>
     </ul>
   </dd>